jsonik/express-crud-cli/README.md

     -models
     -- user.js
     -index.js

+ To generate crud use this command

-    Use ecc g User to create route, controller, and api for this model
+    ecc g User